aai-institute/pyDVL/docs/value/the-core.md

 to select the $v$ in the LC with the smallest $\ell_2$ norm.
 This is called the _egalitarian least core_.

+!!! info "Pytorch support"
+    As of version 0.10.1, both
+    [ExactLeastCoreValuation][pydvl.valuation.methods.least_core.ExactLeastCoreValuation]
+    and
+    [MonteCarloLeastCoreValuation][pydvl.valuation.methods.least_core.MonteCarloLeastCoreValuation]
+    support PyTorch tensor inputs.
+Tensor data is used throughout the coalition evaluation process to compute utility values.
+These utility values are then assembled into numpy arrays for the constraint matrices used by the linear programming solver (CVXPY), which operates on CPU.
+See [Tensor Support][tensor-support] for more general information about tensor support in pyDVL.

 ## Exact Least Core

 This first algorithm is just a verbatim implementation of the definition above.